What kinds of clients are enrolled in your outpatient programs?

 Is there a dress code?

-The outpatient programs follow the dress code mandated by the Tuscaloosa City and Tuscaloosa County Schools.
+The outpatient programs follow the dress code mandated by the Tuscaloosa City Schools.

 What about transportation?

-Transportation is provided by the Tuscaloosa City and County school systems.
+Transportation is provided by the Tuscaloosa City school system.

 Is there a cost for breakfast or lunch?